Registration of employees and independent workers

 Application for the Temporary Residency Visa

-The following documents should be presented:
+For the visa, following documents should be presented:

 1. A valid national passport (validity 15 months on the date of application, but please note that when the professional card is approved and received by the Embassy or the Consulate General, your passport should still be valid for at least 12 months!).